jgonzaga35/Dungeon-Aurora/assumptions.md

 - If the Sun Stone is used to build an item it is retained
 - The Sun Stone can be used in place of Treasure and if there is both Treasure and the Sun Stone in inventory to build a buildable entity, the Treasure will be ket.
-- The Sceptre can be crafted with only one Sun Stone where a recipe involving treasure is used.
+- The only exception to the above is when crafting the Sceptre buildable entity, in which the Sun Stone cannot be used interchangably with Treasure when crafting with recipes that include both the Sun Stone and Treasure.

 ## Battles